AbeerAlemam/alx-pre_course/0x01-git/README.md

-I doing my best ,and guss what!, I am enjoying
+I am doing my best,and guss what!, I am enjoying it!